- Intelligence Community

 - Contact Us

-His responsibilities include ensuring that the protection of privacy and civil liberties is appropriately incorporated in Intelligence Community policies and procedures, overseeing compliance by the ODNI with privacy and civil liberties laws, reviewing complaints of possible abuses of privacy and civil liberties in programs and operations administered by the ODNI, and ensuring that the use of technology sustains, and does not erode, privacy.
+As Chief of CLPT, Mr. Joel serves as the Civil Liberties Protection Officer, a position established by the Intelligence Reform and Terrorism Protection Act of 2004.
+Reporting directly to the Director of National Intelligence, the Civil Liberties Protection Officer’s responsibilities include ensuring that the protection of privacy and civil liberties is appropriately incorporated in Intelligence Community policies and procedures, reviewing complaints of possible abuses of privacy and civil liberties in programs and operations administered by the ODNI, and ensuring that the use of technology sustains, and does not erode, privacy.

-Mr. Joel's appointment to this position was announced by Director John Negroponte on December 7, 2005.
+Mr. Joel's appointment to this position was announced by then-Director of National Intelligence John Negroponte in December 2005.
 Mr. Joel had previously been performing the duties of that position on an interim basis.